 There also aren't a vast number of options on the main camera.
 You can change the ISO, white balance, exposure value and aspect ratio, but there aren't any effects (beyond those in Nokia Smart Cam) and there are only a few different scene modes, such as night and close-up.

 These settings are all at least easy to change, appearing as a pop-up menu with clearly labelled options, but they fill the screen so you can't instantly see how the changes are going to affect the picture, as you have to back out of the menu first.

-Ultimately the camera isn't terrible, but it's no better than the one on the much cheaper Nokia Lumia 620 and quite a lot worse than the 8MP snapper on the Google Nexus 4 - which these days can be had for less than this.
+Ultimately the camera isn't terrible, but it's no better than the one on the much cheaper Nokia Lumia 620 and quite a lot worse than the 8MP snapper on the Moto G (2014)- which can be had for a similar price.